cabforum/servercert/docs/NSR.md

   i.
 For accounts that are accessible only within Secure Zones or High Security Zones, require that passwords have at least twelve (12) characters; ii.
 For authentications which cross a zone boundary into a Secure Zone or High Security Zone, require Multi-Factor Authentication.
 For accounts accessible from outside a Secure Zone or High Security Zone require passwords that have at least eight (8) characters and are not be one of the user's previous four (4) passwords; and implement account lockout for failed access attempts in accordance with subsection k;
   iii.
 When developing password policies, CAs SHOULD take into account the password guidance in NIST 800-63B Appendix A. iv.
 Frequent password changes have been shown to cause users to select less secure passwords.
-If passwords are required to be changed periodically, that period SHOULD NOT be less than two years.
-Effective April 1, 2020, if passwords are required to be changed periodically, that period SHALL NOT be less than two years.
+If the CA has any policy that specifies routine periodic password changes, that period SHOULD NOT be less than two years.
+Effective April 1, 2020, if the CA has any policy that requires routine periodic password changes, that period SHALL NOT be less than two years.

 h.
 Have a policy that requires Trusted Roles to log out of or lock workstations when no longer in use;